tarang1998/KnowledgeBase/Database/Database.md

 - Postgress implements RR as a snapshot
 - That is why you dont get phantom reads with postgress in repeatable reads
 - Serializable are usually implemented with optimistic concurrency control, you can implement it pessimistically with SELECT FOR UPDATE

+## Consistency

+### Consistency In Data
+- Defined by the user(The DataBase Administrator)
+- Comes down to enforcing referential integrity
+- Atomicity ensures consistency in data
+- Isolation could also result inconsistency

+### Consistency In Read
+- If a transaction commited a change will the new transaction immediately see the change.
+If not then that could lead to inconsistency
+- Affects the system as a whole, incase of a master, replica architecture.
+If changes are made to the master but the changes haven't been propogated to the replicas and before that a read occurs from the replica.
+Inconsistent data is read in this case.
+- Relational and NoSQL Databases suffer from this
+- Eventual Consistency can be reached after some time